naclsn/sel/README.md

 then the next atom is passed to the result.
 See the last example in the table [above](#Operator).

+Finally, it is important to notice that despite being called "binary" operators, none can be used with infix syntax as in `1 + 2` (this would become `1 [[flip add] 2]`).
+(Although the Polish/prefix notation is technically
+correct: `+ 1 2`.)

 ## Literals

-Numeric literals comes in two forms: integer and floating points.
+Numeric literals come in two forms: integers and floating points.
 Both are expressed using the charaters `0` to `9`, with `.` as the decimal separator.
 The floating point notation needs the leading 0; `.5` will effectively be